Generalized compressible flows and solutions of the H(div) geodesic problem: Correspondence with deterministic solutions

 The proof of lemma \ref{lem:gv} is postponed to the appendix.
-Lemma \ref{lem:gv} is the equivalent of lemma 5.2 in \cite{brenier1989least,nenna2016numerical} on the cone.
+Lemma \ref{lem:gv} is the equivalent of lemma 5.2 in \cite{brenier1989least} on the cone.
 As in \cite{brenier1989least}, we can use it to prove the optimality of the plan concentrated on the continuous solution.
-In order to do this, we preliminary prove the following additional lemma.
+For this, however, we also need the following additional result on the function $b$, which characterizes the mininimizing paths starting and ending at the apex.